EddieHubCommunity/open-source-practice/README.md

 - Open the `README.md` file

-- **Add your name to the section ([Hacktoberfest community](https://github.com/EddieHubCommunity/hacktoberfest-practice#hacktoberfest-community)) that is headed with your first initial.
-Then, add your name in alphabetical order of the second letter in your name.
-If the second letters are the same, order it in alphabetical order of the third, and so on.
-Next to it, add the link to your GitHub username page.
+- **Add your name to the section that matches your Initial in [this list](https://github.com/EddieHubCommunity/hacktoberfest-practice#hacktoberfest-community).
+Then, add your name in alphabetical order.
 Then save your changes**

-- For example ,
+- For example
   `- [Full Name](https://github.com/your-username)`

 - Stage your changes.